For as long as I remember…even long before I met Mr. X, I always dream of pink bows…I always wanted a baby girl.

 Mr. X held me tight in that dark room after we were done as I wept for the baby girl that never meant to be mine…ours.
 “It’s alright, Baby…” he whispered in my ears.

-“Mommy do love you little man…” I would softly whispered while rubbing my belly as I feel him starting to kick and do somersaults.
+“Mommy do love you, little man…” I would softly whisper while rubbing my belly as I feel him starting to kick and do somersaults.
 “Please hang in there…please be strong!”